 Auth0to launch the settings page.
 On the right-hand side, use the Position drop-down menu to indicate where the Auth0 Login button will be located on your site.

-Switch over the the Menu Assignment tab, and using the Module Assignment drop-down menu, select On all pages.
+Switch over the Menu Assignment tab, and using the Module Assignment drop-down menu, select On all pages.

 - Click Save & Close.
 The Auth0 Login button will now appear in the location you selected on your Joomla pages.
 Whenever a user clicks Login, they will see the Auth0 Lock widget.